aimeos/aimeos-docs/src/config/controller-jobs/catalog-import.md

 ## location

-File or directory where the content is stored which should be imported
+Directory where the CSV files are stored which should be imported

 ```
 controller/jobs/catalog/import/csv/location = catalog